Felice Picano

-Felice Picano (born February 22, 1944) is an American writer, publisher, and critic who has encouraged the development of gay literature in the United States.
+Felice Anthony Picano (February 22, 1944 – March 12, 2025) was an American writer, publisher and critic who encouraged the development of gay literature in the United States.
 His work is documented in many sources.

-Life
+Life and career

-Felice Picano graduated cum laude from Queens College in 1964 with English department honors.
+Felice Anthony Picano was born in Queens on February 22, 1944, and graduated cum laude from Queens College in 1964 with English department honors.
 He founded SeaHorse Press in 1977, and The Gay Presses of New York in 1981 with Terry Helbing and Larry Mitchell; he was Editor-in-Chief there.
 He was an editor and writer for The Advocate, Blueboy, Mandate, Gaysweek, and Christopher Street.
 He was the Books Editor of The New York Native.
 At The Los Angeles Examiner, San Francisco Examiner, New York Native, Harvard Lesbian & Gay Review and the Lambda Book Report, he was a culture reviewer.
-He has also written for OUT and OUT Traveller.
+He also wrote for OUT and OUT Traveller.
 With Andrew Holleran, Robert Ferro, Michael Grumley, Edmund White, Christopher Cox, and George Whitmore, he founded the literary group The Violet Quill, considered to be the pathbreaking gay male literary nucleus of the 20th Century.